nahmedraja/GASAL/README.md

 $ make GPU_SM_ARCH=<GPU SM architecture> MAX_LEN=<maximum sequence length> N_CODE=<code for "N", e.g. 0x4E if the bases are represented by ASCII characters> [N_PENALTY=<penalty for aligning "N" against any other base>]
 ```

-`N_PENALTY` is optional and if it is not specified then GASAL2 considers "N" as an ordinary base having the same match/mismatch scores as for A, C, G or T. As a result of these commands, *include* and *lib* directories will be created containing `gasal.h` and `libgasal.a`, respectively.
+`N_PENALTY` is optional and if it is not specified then GASAL considers "N" as an ordinary base having the same match/mismatch scores as for A, C, G or T. As a result of these commands, *include* and *lib* directories will be created containing `gasal.h` and `libgasal.a`, respectively.
 Include `gasal.h` in your code.
 Link `libgasal.a` with your code.
 Also link the CUDA runtime library by adding `-lcudart` flag.
 The path to the CUDA runtime library must also be specfied while linking as *-L <path to CUDA lib64 directory>*.
 In default CUDA installation on Linux machines the path is */usr/local/cuda/lib64*.

 ## Using GASAL
 To use GASAL  alignment functions, first the match/mismatach scores and gap open/extension penalties need to be passed on to the GPU.
 Assign the values match/mismatach scores and gap open/extension penalties to the members of `gasal_subst_scores` struct